nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Insert ISO / Web Insert CD-ROM
       Procedure to virtually insert an ISO file or CD-ROM for access within the ForensicVM environment.

-   Installation
+   Installation / Installation and Setup
-      The process of setting up Netdata on a system.
+      The process of setting up various components, such as Netdata on a system.
 For ForensicVM Server, Netdata comes pre-installed.

-   Installation and Setup
-      Steps necessary to install and prepare ForensicVM for use.
+It also involves the steps necessary to install and prepare ForensicVM for use.

    Interface
       The user-friendly platform of ForensicVM that presents various features and tools systematically.